3DCdsc/Intro-to-FullStack-2024/README.md

 # Intro-to-FullStack-2024

-3? part workshop on fullstack, each part is in its own branch
+A 3? part workshop series on fullstack development.
+Each part will be in its own branch.